-There is a tradition associated with baptism and childbirth which is part of the traditional ritual, but has fallen out of practice, at least here in our diocese, that is called the "Churching of Women".
+There is a tradition associated with baptism and childbirth which is part of the traditional ritual, but has fallen out of practice, at least here in our diocese, that is called the "Churching of Women."
+It is such a beautiful custom and I was able to receive it once again after our baby's baptism this past Friday!

 The woman will make arrangements with her priest (ideally, the priest should know the women of his parish and make the offer to her).
 At the appointed time, she will kneel in the Narthex, holding a lighted candle.
 The priest, wearing a white stole, will bless her with holy water, and say: